 Working innovatively and creatively, Julie is committed to approaches which offer an equal voice to people who are often excluded from formal planning processes and has supported people with learning disabilities and people with dementia to participate in having their say and being heard within formal processes.
 She is fascinated by the impact of presence beyond words and healing and growth through rhythm, drumming, music, singing, mindfulness meditation and the creative use of images and other media.
 As a civil celebrant, she co-creates and conducts funeral and wedding ceremonies which reflect the beliefs and wishes of families.

-As a one-to-one developer, Julie works with you on what you want to achieve; in the way that best suits you; challenging and supporting you in reaching your potential and increasing your influence, impact and enjoyment of what you do best.
+As a coach, Julie works with you on what you want to achieve; in the way that best suits you; challenging and supporting you in reaching your potential and increasing your influence, impact and enjoyment of what you do best.

 In doing this, we can’t help but improve every part of ourselves, our life, work and the situations we are facing.